Spain opens 200 criminal probes into care home pandemic failings

 Spain has about 5,500 nursing homes, housing some 400,000 people, according to the European Ageing Network, which represents both individual carers and businesses.

-The heads of both Spain’s main care home associations said they needed more information on the investigations before commenting.
-In the past, the associations have blamed the government for failing to provide adequate supplies and the health service for refusing to admit residents with a positive diagnosis to hospitals.

-Reporting by Nathan Allen, Belén Carreño, Emma Pinedoñ; Editing by Ingrid Melander and Andrew Cawthorne
+Reporting by Nathan Allen, Belén Carreño, Emma Pinedo; Editing by Ingrid Melander and Andrew Cawthorne

 Our Standards: The Thomson Reuters Trust Principles.